bisq-network/bisq-website/_posts/2019-03-29-max-hillebrand-interview-privacy.md

 Since Lightning Network is a network of payment channels, there is privacy when you route payments across this network.
 It uses a routing protocol called Sphinx, which is very similar to the Tor network’s onion encryption protocol.
 Every hop in a Lightning payment only knows the peer that passed the payment to it, and the peer they pass it to.
 They do not know who initiated the payment or who received the payment.

-On a conceptual basis, the Lightning Network is already much more private than Bitcoin on-chain transactions.owever, there is still a huge amount of work to be done to reach its full potential in terms of privacy.
+On a conceptual basis, the Lightning Network is already much more private than Bitcoin on-chain transactions.
+However, there is still a huge amount of work to be done to reach its full potential in terms of privacy.

 Although Lightning has the potential to be private, if we use bad implementations that do not follow best practices, or just carelessly give away our private information, then these privacy benefits suffer tremendously.